-- Progress through all general education courses in the PTA curriculum in a sequence approved by the PTA faculty. - 2.
+- 1. Progress through all general education courses in the PTA curriculum in a sequence approved by the PTA faculty. - 2.
 Progress through all required PTA courses in the curriculum, including prerequisites and corequisites, in the sequence specified by the PTA faculty. - 3.
-Attain grades of "C" or above in each of the required PTA and general education courses in the curriculum without repeated withdrawals, audits, or failures. - 4.
-Maintain a grade point average of 2.00 or above (4.00 scale) on all college credit and on Jefferson State credit. - 5.
-Maintain current health and student liability insurance.
+Attain grades of "C" or above in each of the required PTA and required general education courses in the curriculum without repeated withdrawals, audits, or failures. - 4.
+Maintain a grade point average of 2.00 or above (4.00 scale) on all college credit and on Jefferson State credit.